spi45061/apex-kernel-source/README.md

 # Driver-Apex-Commord
-The driver for the apex cheat with a diff hook since the eac is bad
+The driver for the apex cheat with a diff hook since the eac is bad and different comm method

 (Patch 1.0.0)
 - Found Source to use